BackofenLab/RNAProt/README.md

 ENST00000565493	0	5401	ENST00000565493	0	+
 ```

 We can now use any of the two as input to `rnaprot gp`.
-As one would expect, extracting and providing the transcript region will result in predictions only on the transcript sequence (excluding introns), while providing the gene region will result in predictions on the whole gene region (usually including introns).
-For now we will use the gene region, to get genomic peak regions returned by `rnaprot predict`:
+As one would expect, extracting and providing the transcript region will result in predictions only on the transcript sequence (always excluding introns), while providing the gene region will result in predictions on the whole gene region (usually including introns).
+For now we will use the gene region, on which `rnaprot predict` will then predict and return peak regions with directly with genomic coordinates (also contained inside the profiles for easier orientation):

 ```
 rnaprot gp --in ENSG00000260032.bed --out NORAD_lncRNA_gene_gp_out --gtf Homo_sapiens.GRCh38.103.gtf.gz --gen hg38.2bit --train-in PUM2_K562_IDR_train_out